Under the care of the Discalced Carmelite Friars

 “A ministry to which a person is specially appointed by the Church to assist the deacon and to minister to the priest.
 His duty is to attend to the service of the altar and to assist as needed in the celebration of the Mass.
 He may also distribute Holy Communion as an auxiliary minister at the Eucharistic liturgy and to the sick.
 An acolyte may be entrusted with publicly exposing the Blessed Sacrament for adoration.
 The ministry of acolyte is reserved to men and conferred by the bishop of the diocese.”

 (Etym.
 Greek akolouthos, attendant follower.)

 What do we do?

-To become an Acolyte or Senior Altar Server, there is training and instruction which you must attend through the Archdiocese and the parish.
-Primarily, parish priest must meet with the candidate and assess whether becoming an Acolyte is the right ministry for him.
+To become an Acolyte (men only) or Senior Altar Minister (men or women), there is training and instruction which you must attend through the Archdiocese and the parish.
+Primarily, parish priest must meet with the candidate and assess whether becoming an Acolyte or Senior Altar Minister is the right ministry for them.

 If you are interested in our ministry, please contact the Parish Office and arrange a time to meet with our Parish Priest or contact Chris Lambert via Parish Office 08 9276 8500 or email firstname.lastname@example.org